realitycollective/com.realitytoolkit.docs/docs/02-Interactions/02-interactables/how-to-interactable.md

 :::

 Congratulations!
-Your object is now interactable but it will not do anything when interacted with unless you add `Interaction Action`s to it.
-Keep on reading to learn about out of the box provided actions.
+Your object is now interactable but it will not do anything when interacted with unless you add `Interaction Behaviour`s to it.
+Keep on reading to learn about out of the box provided behaviours.